-Alaska Airlines CEO Tilden stepping down in March.
-Minicucci named his successor
+Alaska Airlines CEO Brad Tilden will step down; company names his successor

 Alaska Air Group’s board announced Monday that Brad Tilden will retire as Alaska Airlines’ chief executive at the end of March after eight years leading the company.

-Tilden will continue to serve as chair of the board.
-He will be succeeded by his second-in-command, Ben Minicucci, Alaska Airlines’ president and also a member of the Alaska Air board.
+Tilden, who turns 60 next month, will continue to serve as chair of the board.
+He will be succeeded by his second-in-command, Ben Minicucci, 54, Alaska Airlines’ president and also a member of the Alaska Air board.

-Tilden is a nearly 30-year veteran of the Seattle-based carrier.
-He joined Alaska Airlines in 1991 from accounting firm Price Waterhouse and nine years later became chief financial officer.
-In 2008, he was appointed president of the airline and became CEO in May 2012.

-He has managed the airline against tough competition from low cost carrier Southwest and then an aggressive push into its Seattle hub by Delta Air Lines.

-Alaska for years marketed itself as standing apart from its larger competitors with its high quality service.
-Faced with the reality that passengers now choose flights primarily based on fares, Tilden during his tenure has transformed the airline into a low-cost carrier while still attempting to retain the aura of warm service.

-A high-profile corporate leader in Seattle, Tilden also led the airline’s philanthropic and community service efforts.
-He serves on the boards of the Washington Roundtable, Nordstrom, Boy Scouts of America, the Seattle Chamber of Commerce and the national lobbying group Airlines for America.

-The leadership change comes at the most stressful time for the airline in two decades, with financial losses mounting due to the pandemic-driven airline downturn.
+The leadership change comes at the most stressful time in two decades for the airline, with financial losses mounting due to the pandemic-driven airline downturn.

-Earlier this month, Alaska reported a quarterly net loss of $431 million.
+Earlier this month, Alaska reported a quarterly net loss of $431 million and said it expects to cut its workforce to between 19,000 and 20,000 next year, down from 23,000 at the beginning of this year.

-In a statement, Minicucci expressed confidence in getting the airline through the current crisis.
+In a statement, Minicucci expressed confidence in getting through the crisis.

 “The way in which our employees have navigated through challenges is truly inspiring – and the last nine months is no exception,” he said.
 “I’m excited and optimistic about our future as we continue this journey together.”

-Tilden in a statement insisted that despite the coronavirus crisis in the industry, “Alaska is on a solid trajectory.”
+Tilden in a statement insisted that, despite the coronavirus crisis, “Alaska is on a solid trajectory.”

 “Now is the time to position Alaska for future growth, and now is the time to move forward with this long-planned transition,” Tilden said.